YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 # Entry String Table

 This table is located at `stringDataOffset` (which is defiend by the entry header).
 It is a continuous *non-compressed* blob of null-terminated strings.
-Encoding is defined in the footer of the t2b.
 Entries reference strings using offsets into this table.

 # CRC Section